Normal Testosterone Levels In Men: Is Age Really A Factor?

 If you want to save the hassle of having to go to a lab and want to save a few bucks, it is possible to measure your testosterone levels using a home test kit.

 You can buy this kit on Amazon, spit in the cup, send it in the mail, and receive your free testosterone measurement a week later.
-To get a measurement for both your free and total testosterone levels you can opt for this kit on Amazon.

 The only times researchers use a subject's saliva to measure testosterone is when ease of sample collection is a priority or when testosterone levels are being compared across a large body of subjects.